 How long you stay at court will depend on whether you're empanelled on a jury:

 - If you're not empanelled, you may be needed until the end of the empanelling process and then you'll be free to go until the next day you're required in your summons period.

 - If you are empanelled, you'll start on the trial immediately and stay until court finishes for the day, usually around 4.30–5.00pm.
 If you're empanelled on a trial, you'll stay the whole day and every day until the trial is completed.

 - When you arrive, go to the jury assembly area.
 The court officer will tell you where this is.
 (In Brisbane, it's Level 2, Queen Elizabeth II Courts of Law, 415 George Street, where the Supreme Court and District Court are located.)

 - At the courthouse, a bailiff or other court officer will check your attendance.
-In some location this may be done using an electronic device to:
+In some locations this may be done using an electronic device to:

 - scan the barcode on your summons

 - answer any other questions presented on the screen.

 - If it's your first day, court staff will take you through an orientation, including: